Charlie Kelleway

 Charles Kelleway (25 April 1886 – 16 November 1944) was an Australian cricketer who played in 26 Test matches between 1910 and 1928.

 In 1911/12, he played against the MCC touring-team captained by Plum Warner.
 In the Test-series, he took a total of only 6 wickets at 41.50.
 However, in the Triangular tournament of 1912 in England, he was more successful and made 360 runs in Australia's six Tests, with 114 at Manchester and 102 at Lord's, both against South Africa.
 He also had the best bowling of 5/33 in an innings.

-He served as a captain in the Australian Army during World War I and was the first captain of the Australian Imperial Force Touring XI that toured Great Britain in 1919, until he was removed following a dispute.
+He served as a captain in the Australian Army during World War I. Stationed in England at the end of the war, he was chosen to lead the Australian Imperial Force Touring XI that toured Great Britain in 1919.
+The team had played six matches to the end of May, when there was a dispute that was ostensibly about the fixtures.
+In fact, the issue concerned Kelleway personally, as the AIF Sports Control Board dismissed him from the team because of "poor behaviour".

-He died after a long illness in Lindfield, New South Wales.
+Kelleway died in 1944 after a long illness in Lindfield, New South Wales.